 PROPERTY TYPE GUIDE

-There are ‘Belles Demeures’ to be found the length and breadth of France.
-These beautiful homes come in a whole variety of styles: The fortified Bastides in Provence often possess a formal French garden approached through elegant gates.
+There are outstanding 'Country Houses' to be found the length and breadth of France.
+These beautiful homes come in a whole variety of styles: The fortified Bastide in Southern France often possess a formal French garden approached through elegant gates.
 They are generally substantial houses and on many occasions surrounded by vines, they invariably command prices that reflect their imposing stature and rarity.
-The Chartreuse (often referred to as a mini Château) originates from the 18th Century, usually built on one level, it can form a courtyard on one side with various outbuildings.
+The Chartreuse (sometimes referred to as a mini Château) originates from the 18th Century, usually built on one level, it can form a courtyard on one side with various outbuildings.
 There are many such beautiful Chartreuse properties found in the Poitou Charentes, Aquitaine as well as the Midi Pyrenées.
-The Maison Bourgoise/Hotel Particulier is by tradition a large, impressive town house or mansion, built in stone or brick they are usually symmetrical in design.
-A Mas is the term used for a farmhouse in Provence, these attractive properties, frequently with shutters painted in blue or green! are traditionally quite dark inside, having small windows to shut out the glare and heat of the midday sun.
+A Mas is the term used for a farmhouse in Provence, these attractive properties, frequently with shutters painted in blue or green are traditionally quite dark inside, having small windows to shut out the glare and heat of the midday sun.
 The Mas and its many farm buildings, often make excellent Gîtes or Chambre d’Hôtes.
-Last but not least by any means is the Manoir, requiring very little introduction!
-Elegant in style, they’re usually created in stone, except in Normandy where they’re constructed in Colombage.
-Manoirs are often set in the center of their grounds or estate, they remain a very sought after country home.
+The Manoir requires very little introduction!
+Elegant in style, they’re usually built in stone, except in Normandy where they’re constructed in Colombage.
+Manoirs are often set in the center of their grounds or estate and remain a very sought after country home.

 The beauty and fame of the Côte d’Azur, with its year round sunshine and wonderful climate, has historically drawn investors in to soak up the warmth and atmosphere of the region.
 Superbly designed contemporary villas, surrounded by extensive gardens with their characteristic Provence pine trees, under the 24 hour surveillance of security cameras are tucked securely behind high walls.
 The ‘Basse Corniche’, is the oldest of three coastal roads connecting a string of beautiful towns and villages, between the steep mountains and the sparkling blue sea.
 On the rarest of occasions a ‘pied dans l’eau’ property comes to the market, where the waters of the Mediterranean lapping at your feet – has a timeless appeal.
 Behind the Corniche, the rugged hillside provides exception views for secluded properties enjoying peace and tranquility – a rare commodity during summer months on the Côte d’Azur.